Frederick E. Goodrich: Personal life and death

 Goodrich married Elizabeth Williams Parsons on November 20, 1866.
 They had two sons and one daughter.
 Elizabeth Goodrich died on August 4, 1911.
-On September 28, 1912, he married Parnelle Coan (nee Fiske).
+On September 28, 1912, he married Parnelle Coan (née Fiske).
 Goodrich died on January 12, 1925, at his home in Jamaica Plain.
 His cause of death was bronchial pneumonia.
 He was cremated and buried in West Brookfield Cemetery.